MENG2023-TP/ENSF607-Project/1 Requirements.md

 - The immediate routing of assigned tickets is a priority to provide the best customer service.
 - The risk of ticket routing failure is high.
 - Keeping track of the ticket’s status and implementing backup mechanisms prevent ticket loss.
-- The number of costumers signing up for support services steadily increases.